Build AI Agent Search with Cloudflare AI Search

 |---|---|---|

-Cloudflare has stated that unified pricing for AI Search as a single service will be introduced after the beta period concludes.
+Workers AI and AI Gateway usage are billed separately.
+Cloudflare plans to introduce unified pricing for AI Search as a single service after the beta period concludes.

 Begin by configuring the ai_search_namespaces binding in your staging environment and verifying the built-in MCP endpoint connectivity.
 Test your metadata filtering and relevance boosting on a small dataset before deploying dynamic instances to production users.